samarthdd/GW-proxy/upwork-project-briefs.md

  - All work and conversation threads to be public (on GitHub or Slack)
     - There is no direct (i.e. private) support.
     - Part of the exercise is to see how Upwork resources are able to:
-      - a) work independently and
+      - a) work independently
       - b) collaborate effectively (namely with other Upwork resources)
  - These projects are used to evaluate new Upwork resources
  - At times, there will be multiple Upwork resources working on the same tasks
  - Each Upwork resource is allocated (via the Upwork UI) a number of hours to work on these projects (which represents the maximum that Glasswall will pay for the work done)
- - Tech Stack
+ - Tech Stack:
-    - Python and Javascript (node) for backend code
+    - Python and NodeJS for backend code
     - React for frontend code
     - Jupyter Notebooks
     - AWS lambda or Azure Serverless functions
     - Git
     - GitHub Actions
     - Markdown
+ - We encourage innovation and creative thinking, so please fell free to show alternative technologies, workflows and visualizations